Total Ankle Replacement

 What is total ankle replacement?

-Patients with end stage ankle arthritis are candidates for total ankle replacement surgery.
-Long standing ankle instability, Rheumatoid arthritis, and those patients who have sustained ankle fractures in the past are the most likely to experience end stage ankle arthritis.
-While there are no strict contraindications for this procedure, patient selection is important for successful outcome.
+Patients with end-stage ankle arthritis are candidates for total ankle replacement surgery.
+Long-standing ankle instability, Rheumatoid arthritis, and patients who have sustained ankle fractures in the past are the most likely to experience end-stage ankle arthritis.
+While there are no strict contraindications for this procedure, patient selection is important for a successful outcome.
 Please contact us for information.

 What is the recovery like after surgery?

 The procedure can be performed in both inpatient and outpatient settings.
-Some patients are able to go home immediately after the procedure and some patients are kept in the hospital for 1-2 days.
+Some patients can go home immediately after the procedure and some patients are kept in the hospital for 1-2 days.
 Patients are kept non-weight bearing for 2-4 weeks following the procedure.
 During this time the extremity is immobilized in a cast to control swelling and allow protection of the surgical site.
 Once the incision is healed, patients are allowed immediate protected weight bearing in a walking boot.
-This is a major advantage over ankle fusion surgery where patients are required to be non-weight bearing for up to 12 weeks.
+This is a major advantage over ankle fusion surgery where patients are required to be non-weight-bearing for up to 12 weeks.
 Patients are allowed to transition to normal shoe gear on average between 8-12 weeks after the surgery.
-Pain improvement is typically profound and patients can usually notice substantial improvement on their first post op visit.
+Pain improvement is typically profound and patients can usually notice substantial improvement on their first post-op visit.

 What are the risks?